 - Business Credit Availability Program — Support financing in the private sector with direct lending and other types of financial support.

 - Updated Eligibility Criteria Canada Emergency Business Account — Up to $40,000 loan, interest free for one year through financial institutions but fully backed by the federal government.
 For eligible businesses, up to $10,000 will be forgiven.
 Eligibility for this program is now extended to include sole-proprietors, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.
 Contact your financial institutions for details.

-- Program Extension Canada Emergency Response Benefit (CERB) - Provides $500 a week for up to 24 weeks to workers who have lost income for reasons related to COVID-19.
+- Canada Emergency Response Benefit (CERB) - Provides $500 a week for up to 24 weeks to workers who have lost income for reasons related to COVID-19.
 The last scheduled CERB pay period is set to end on September 26.

 - Tax Flexibility — Businesses can defer paying income tax until September 1, 2020.
 GST payments, duties, and other remittances can be deferred until June